 5. Don’t Be Afraid To Stand Up For Yourself

-While teaching your child about respect, explain to them that they also have the right to defend their beliefs or opinions.
-Let them know that standing up for yourself is important, and there’s a way to do it that is still respectful toward others.
+While teaching children about respect, explain to them that they also have the right to defend their own beliefs or opinions.
+Self-respect is important, too!
+Let them know that standing up for themselves is important, and there’s a way to do it that is still respectful toward others.

 6. Don’t Give In To Peer Pressure

 Your child is sure to face peer pressure at some point in their life.
 Teach your child that being honest and true to who they are is much more important that doing something they don’t want to do in order to gain someone else’s approval.

 Teach your child that it’s OK to ask questions.
 If they don’t understand something or if they are simply curious, let them know that asking questions is a great way to expand their knowledge, and they should never be embarrassed to speak up.